alxshelepenok/lumen/content/pages/about/index.md

 template: "page"
 ---

 Double Dot Development was founded in 2024 by Michael Baldock.
-We provide high quality software solutions specialising in mobile app development.
+We provide high quality software solutions and consultancy specialising in mobile app development.

 Please message me on [Linked In](https://www.linkedin.com/in/michael-baldock-29aab922/) if you'd like to catch up about a new project.

 ## About the Founder: Michael Baldock

+### Director, Founder: Double Dot Development (Accra) 2024
+- As the Director of the company I’m responsible for all aspects of running the company; procurement, accounting, resourcing, sales and business operational management.
+- As a growing company my position also includes an active role developing software, with my primary expertise in mobile application development specialising in SwiftUI (iOS), Kotlin (Android) and Flutter for cross platform development.

-#### Recent Permanent Role: Senior Software Engineer at Skyscanner 2019 - 2024
+### Recent Permanent Role: Senior Software Engineer at Skyscanner 2019 - 2024

-- As a Senior Software Engineer Michael lead the design and project management for a number of deliveries including password-less identity, secure anonymous identities and building a Hotels search funnel
+- As a Senior Software Engineer, Michael was the iOS technical lead developing a set of principles and architectural guidelines for how Swift UI features should be built at Skyscanner.
+This project reduced compilation time during development by ~80% for iOS engineers across Skyscanner
+- Michael also lead the technical design migrating Skyscanner's hotels search funnel to SwiftUI, implemented password-less sign in, and the secure transfer of traveller identities within Skyscanner’s data stack.
 - Public Speaking:
   - iOS Dev UK (Aberystwyth) and Swift Heroes (Turin)
-- Michael was the mobile community expert for traveller identity, providing expertise on how to securely transfer our traveller’s personal information to areas of our product where this information is needed to improve the product experience
 - A password-less sign-up feature Michael developed earned Skyscanner an award at the European Identity and Awards Ceremony
 - Michael has been officially responsible as a Mentor for supporting and developing the expertise of junior members of the team